• TSX-V

 Deposit Type:

-Alkalic Porphyry Cu-Au
+Alkalic Porphyry Cu-Au-Ag

-The Col property is an exploration stage alkalic porphyry copper-gold-silver prospect with district-scale potential that is accessible by vehicle.
+The Trident property is an exploration stage alkalic porphyry copper-gold-silver prospect with district-scale potential that is accessible by vehicle.
 The property is located approximately 50 km to the southeast of Northwest Copper Corp.’s Kwanika Deposit and 50 km to the northwest of Centrerra Gold’s Mt.
 Milligan Mine.
 The property covers 6,618 hectares and is accessible by vehicle using well established logging roads.

 Copper mineralization on the property was first discovered by Colin Campbell in 1969, while following up on anomalous steam sediment samples.
 The following year Falconbridge optioned the property and over the next two years completed IP and magnetic surveys, geological mapping, soil sampling and diamond drilling.
 This work identified the A Zone.